The best Luxury Las Vegas Hotels are what makes the City of Lights even more vibrant than it already is.

 Next, we look for an awesome pool where we can cool off during those hot days in Vegas.
 Lastly, we don’t want to break the bank because we want to have money for drinks, shows, dining and other Vegas fun.

-And while we’ve stayed at many hotels in Las Vegas over the years, our favorite is the Flamingo!
+And while we’ve stayed at many Luxury Las Vegas Hotels over the years, our favorite is the Flamingo!

 The Flamingo Resort is actually one of the “Classic Hotels” on the strip in Las Vegas.
 So it’s got some really cool history and stories behind it over the years.
 Plus, the location is great.

 They have a number of shows onsite, but even if you don’t want to see those shows the Flamingo is practically in the middle of the Strip surrounded by awesome shows!
 They have a great sports room, and even better…the resort is pet friendly!